-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 Introduction

 Coronavirus disease (COVID-19) is a viral infection and caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Its outbreak began in the city of Wuhan, China, in December 2019, from where it has spread to the entire world.
 It has significant adverse effects on health and lives of people.
 SARS-CoV-2 is RNA virus and it mainly affects the respiratory tract.
 It spreads through human to human by droplets generated during sneezing and coughing of the affected person.
 Its clinical spectrum can range from asymptomatic infection to mild symptoms including cough, fever, shortness of breath and fatigue.
 Its severe symptoms include pneumonia, acute respiratory distress syndrome, sepsis, heart failure and multiple organ failure that leads to death.
 SARS-CoV-2 makes contact with the cell by binding of viral spikes proteins to angiotensinconverting enzyme 2 (ACE2) receptor.
 These receptors are particularly abundant on alveolar